Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 Table \ref{tab:violent_rain} compares the performance of the QM method against uncorrected ENACTS for detecting violent rainfall events in Zambia.
-The QM correction substantially improved the POD across all stations except Moorings.
-Notably, at Chipata, Mansa, and Mpika, the POD exceeded 0.50 after correction, a substantial increase from their initial values of 0.173, 0.118, and 0.017, respectively.
-In contrast, Moorings saw only a marginal improvement (+0.051) from its baseline POD of 0.128.
+The QM correction substantially improved the POD at most stations.
+Notably, at Chipata, Kaoma, Livingstone, Mansa and Mpika, the POD exceeded 0.50 after correction, a substantial increase from their initial low values.